CodingItWrong/user-modifiable-software/hypercard/competitors-and-successors.md

+---
+title: 'HyperCard > Competitors and Successors'
+---

 What other products emerged to compete with HyperCard and/or carry on its legacy?

 HyperCard's explosion of popularity was partially due to how many different needs it met.
 Oren writes: